Mary Jackson (engineer)

 After 34 years at NASA, Jackson had earned the most senior engineering title available.
 She realized she could not earn further promotions without becoming a supervisor.
 She accepted a demotion to become a manager of both the Federal Women's Program, in the NASA Office of Equal Opportunity Programs and of the Affirmative Action Program.
 In this role, she worked to influence the hiring and promotion of women in NASA's science, engineering, and mathematics careers.

 Jackson's story features in the 2016 non-fiction book Hidden Figures: The American Dream and the Untold Story of the Black Women Who Helped Win the Space Race.
 She is one of the three protagonists in Hidden Figures, the film adaptation released the same year.
 In 2019, Jackson was posthumously awarded the Congressional Gold Medal.
 In 2021, the Washington, D.C. headquarters of NASA was renamed the Mary W. Jackson NASA Headquarters.

+Early life and education

+Mary Jackson was born on April 9, 1921, to Ella Winston (née Scott) and Frank Winston.
+She grew up in Hampton, Virginia, United States of America, where she graduated from high school with the highest honors.
+Jackson earned bachelor's degrees in mathematics and physical science from Hampton University in 1942.
+She was initiated into the Gamma Theta chapter of Alpha Kappa Alpha sorority at Hampton.

 Personal life

-Mary Winston was born on April 9, 1921, to Ella Winston (née Scott) and Frank Winston.
-She grew up in Hampton, Virginia, where she graduated from high school with highest honors.

-Mary Jackson earned bachelor's degrees in mathematics and physical science from Hampton University in 1942.
-She was a member of the Alpha Kappa Alpha.

 Jackson served for more than 30 years as a Girl Scout leader.
 In the 1970s she helped African American children in her community create a miniature wind tunnel for testing airplanes.

-Jackson was married on November 18, 1944 to Levi Jackson Sr., a sailor in the U.S. Navy, until his death in 1992.
+Jackson was married on November 18, 1944, to Levi Jackson Sr., a sailor in the U.S. Navy.
+The couple remained married until his death in 1992.
 They had two children, Levi Jackson Jr. and Carolyn Marie Lewis.
-She died on February 11, 2005, age 83.

 Career

 After graduation, Mary Jackson taught mathematics for a year at an African-American school in Calvert County, Maryland.
 At that time, public schools were still segregated across the South.
 She also began tutoring high school and college students, which she continued to do throughout her life.

 By 1943, she had returned to Hampton, where she became a bookkeeper at the National Catholic Community Center there.
 She worked as a receptionist and clerk at the Hampton Institute's Health Department.
 She was pregnant during this time and eventually returned home for the birth of her son.
 In 1951, she became a clerk at the Office of the Chief Army Field Forces at Fort Monroe.

 In 1951, Jackson was recruited by the National Advisory Committee for Aeronautics (NACA), which in 1958 was succeeded by the National Aeronautics and Space Administration (NASA).
-She started as a research mathematician, or computer, at the Langley Research Center in her hometown of Hampton, Virginia.
+She started as a human computer, at the Langley Research Center in her hometown of Hampton, Virginia.
 She worked under Dorothy Vaughan in the segregated West Area Computing Section.